GerardGascon/uTerminal/README.md

 ## Usage

+*For this package to work correctly you need to add TextMeshPro*

 1. Copy the contents of [uTerminal](./uTerminal) to your Unity project Assets folder.

 2. Call the initialization method in your C# code: